-- You might also take an immune-suppressing drug, such as adalimumab (Humira), adalimumab-atto (Amjevita), brodalumab (Siliq), etanercept (Enbrel), etanercept-szzs (Erelzi), guselkumab (Tremfya), ixekizumab (Talz), secukinumab (Cosentyx), or ustekinumab (Stelara).
+- You might also take an immune-suppressing drug, such as adalimumab (Humira), adalimumab-atto (Amjevita), brodalumab (Siliq), etanercept (Enbrel), etanercept-szzs (Erelzi), guselkumab (Tremfya), ixekizumab (Taltz), secukinumab (Cosentyx), or ustekinumab (Stelara).

 - These medicines are powerful and can have many side effects.
 Talk to your doctor to find out if they’re right for you.
 Make sure they’re aware of any other medical conditions you have or any other medications you take.